Chest CT imaging findings and mortality of coronavirus disease (COVID-19) in two groups of patients with positive and negative initial RT-PCR results

 Abstract

-Results: 156 patients with COVID-19 pneumonia had typical imaging features such as; ground-glass opacities (GGO) (140 [89.7%]), consolidation (33 [21.2%]), vascular enlargement in the lesion (41 [26.3%]).
-Lesions present on CT images were more likely to have a peripheral distribution (79 [50.6%]), peripheral and central distribution (61 [39.1%]) and architectural distortion (14 [9%].
-The other CT features included crazy-paving pattern (25 [16%]), pleural effusion (15 [9.6%]).
-Only two patients had traction bronchiectasis and tree-in-bud (2 [1.3%]).
-Otherwise mortality rate in total was (19 [12.2%]).
-Also, Patients in the group of positive initial RT-PCR had more features such as crazy-paving pattern, peripheral distribution, and GGO compared to the patients in negative initial RT-PCR group.
+Results: The patients had typical imaging features such as; coagulation (33 [21.2%]), ground glass opacities (GGO) (140 [89.7%]), vascular enlargement of the lesion (41 [26.3%]).
+Lesions that appear on CT images are more likely to have peripheral distribution (79 [50.6%]), peripheral and central distribution (61 [39.1%]) and architectural distortion (14 [9%].
+Other CT features include pleural effusion (15 [9.6 %]) and crazy-paving pattern (25 [16 %]).
+Only two patients had tree-in-bud and traction bronchiectasis (2 [1,3%]).
+In contrast, the overall mortality rate was (19 [12.2%]).

 Keywords